 • Bear in mind you say and do things when intoxicated that you would not when sober.
 Some of it can never be taken back.

 • Some people change personality when intoxicated and become incredibly unpleasant, angry or violent.
 This doubles during festive periods.
 If this is you, you need to stop.
-If this feels too hard, you may want to try Alcoholics Anonymous, Narcotics Anonymous or another 12 step meeting.
+If this feels too hard, you may want to try cutting down or stopping.
+I have expressed many reservations about the 12 step/anonymous movement as a whole, but I know it has helped some people.
+You could try Alcoholics Anonymous, Narcotics Anonymous or another 12 step meeting.
 You will find community there and a great variety of human experience.
-There are a few events in the AA calendar over Christmas Day (London and midlands) and new year itself.
-There may well be others.

 • If you have given up drinking previously, this is a challenging time and you may wish to refer further back in this article for ways to escape Christmas.
 If anyone comes at you with ‘Oh, can’t you just have one?’ or rudely interrogates you about why you stopped, keep remembering why you did it.